mlcommons/ck/cm-mlops/automation/script/README-extra.md

 cm pull repo mlcommons@ck
 ```

-You can see all available CM scripts in your system as follows:
+You can now see all available CM scripts in your system as follows:

 ```bash
 cm find script